 Only the officers of approved CIOs/Club Sports may reserve space.
 Approval is defined by the completion of the application/renewal for CIO status determined by Student Council and University policies.
 Questions regarding approval status should be directed to the Student Council Vice President for Organizations.
 Depending on the organizational model used by the student organization, a committee chairperson may make reservations, but only when the booking is for that committee or subcommittee.

-A new student organization pusing approval as a CIO/CIO Club Sports may reserve a meeting spaceon one occassion for an interest meeting.
+A new student organization pursuing approval as a CIO/CIO Club Sports may reserve a meeting space on one occasion for an interest meeting.

 Fraternities and Sororities

 Only those Greek organizations in relationship with the University of Virginia through the FOA approval process may reserve spaces.
 The person booking a reservation must be an officer or hold a leadership position.

 Special Status, Residence Life Councils, Class Councils, ODOS-Affiliated Organizations